 4. Umbrellas Without a Cloud in the Sky

-Palazzo dei Diamanti is an imposing building with pointy diamond shaped protrusions on the facade.
+Palazzo dei Diamanti is an imposing Ferrara point of interest with pointy diamond shaped protrusions on the facade.
 The building also features a lovely courtyard and small garden that you can explore for free.

 Ferrara features a warren of narrow alleys emanating out from the historic square anchored by the Duomo and Castello Estense di Ferrara.
 It was here that we discovered Il Gatto Bianco where we sat down to a homemade plate of pumpkin filled pasta and a carafe of wine.
 Delicious!